bisgardo/M-O/README.md

 in the directories of this path.

-While M-O will execute arbitrary shell code as actions, helper functions for the following use cases are available:
+While M-O will execute arbitrary shell code as actions, helper functions for the following use cases are provided:

 * Overwrite environment variable (e.g. `PS1`, `PATH`, `GOPATH`, ...) on enter
   (and restore it on leave).